rvsrvs/learn-swift/README.md

 ## Algebraic Data Types

+* If you not familiar with ADTs as a theory, I highly recommend that you watch the Pointfree episode listed in the bibliography.
 * Void and Never
   * Be aware that Void is actually a meaningful type in Swift, specifically it is the structural type inhabited by only one value.
 Incredibly, this has meaning and makes sense of a lot of other things once you really grasp it.
   * Understand that Void's syntax is different than other types because the way it is expressed syntacticly, `()`, represents both the type and the value for Void and whether it is the type or value being referenced in any given situation is context-dependent.